Proposed Melbourne tram extensions

-Extensions currently in planning
+Recent proposals

 Caulfield to Chadstone, Monash and Rowville route

 Map showing the 2018 State Government proposal for a new light rail line from Caulfield railway station to Chadstone, Monash University, Waverley Park and Rowville.
 The two stages are shown in green and blue, stations locations are not finalised.

 In April 2018, the State Government of Victoria announced an extension of the tram network from Caulfield.
 The 18 km (11.1 mi) extension would run from Caulfield station to Chadstone, Monash University, Waverley Park and Rowville.
 The state government allocated $3 million to plan the route, which would be constructed in two stages, with the first running from Caulfield to Monash.
 This proposal is a light rail alternative to the long-proposed Rowville railway line project.
 In the 2018-2019 Federal Budget, the Australian Government committed $475 million to a heavy rail line from Caulfield to Monash University that would run on the same corridor as the light rail proposal.

 In 2019, nearby local councils expressed concern that the project had been shelved.
 In 2021, Monash University began lobbying the state and federal governments for an alternative rapid bus plan, using experimental "trackless tram" technology.
 In November 2021, the Minister for Transport Infrastructure told state parliament that the government was examining a rapid bus alternative and was working with the federal government to develop a business case.